MaxiKen/quran-explained/verses-individual.md

 The verse also specifies that the warning is “an admonition to all who are conscious of Allah” (*wa-maw‘iẓatan li-l-muttaqīn*).
 Only those who possess *taqwā* — awareness of divine presence — can learn from historical punishment.
 Those who lack this awareness will either deny the event or fail to apply its lessons.
 Thus, the verse connects historical narrative to spiritual practice: the stories of past communities are not entertainment but tools for moral development, provided the reader approaches them with a conscious, seeking heart.

 ---

-*This file covers Surah Al-Baqarah, verses 30 through 66, presented as individual verse entries with expanded translation, commentary, linguistic notes, theological reflection, historical context, and modern application.
-The commentary is substantially expanded and more comprehensive than the original clustered format found in `example.md`.*